CVVPK/spo600/_posts/2019-11-27-Testing-Fixed-Point-Implementation-Of-The-Opus-Encoder.md

      ^~~~~~~~~~
      silk_max
  ```

 It appears some parts of the floating point implementation aren't guarded by [preprocessor directives], so they throw errors because the floating point datatype wasn't defined.

 My next step will be to look into the codebase and see if I can just add the necessary guards so that I can compile and force the encoder to use the fixed point implementation.

+Edit: After going through the documentation again, I realized what my mistake was.
+I'm building the package using autonconf and so I was supposed to pass the flag `--enable-fixed-point` and not define the FIXED_POINT macro manually like I had done before.
+This way make knows to ignore the floating point files that were previously throwing errors.
+I should be able to run tests now and compare the fixed point vs the floating point implementations on various AArch64 machines.

 [previous post]:{{site.baseurl}}{% post_url 2019-11-25-Issues-Trying-To-Optimize-The-Opus-Encoder %}
 [autocorrelation]: https://pages.mtu.edu/~suits/autocorrelation.html